matsola-sv/hierarchical-table/README.md

 ```
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Limitations

-* The fullscreen toggle button is not displayed if the browser does not support this functionality.
-For example, this feature does not work on iPhones or other devices that do not support fullscreen mode.

-## Future Features

-* Game save functionality with the ability to load the most recent save or select from a list.
-* Implementation of a bot for the game.
-* Socket-based multiplayer support: each player can play in their own window, or if a server is implemented, two players can play online.